kubernetes/kubernetes/docs/proposals/templates.md

     as an ApiGroup consumed the same k8s object schema as the peer k8s apis rather than introducing a new one)
 * Self-contained parameter definitions.
 This allows a template to be a portable object which includes metadata that describe the inputs it expects, making it easy to wrapper a user interface around the parameterization flow.

-  scheme should support all of those types for substitution.
+* Object field primitive types include string, int, boolean, byte[].
+The substitution scheme should support all of those types.
   * complex types (struct/map/list) can be defined in terms of the available primitives, so it's preferred to avoid the complexity of allowing for full complex-type substitution.
 * Parameter metadata.
 Parameters should include at a minimum, information describing the purpose of the parameter, whether it is